ipab-slmc/exotica/exotica/doc/Manual-Initialization.rst

 Code Explained
 --------------

-Include Initialisers
+Include Initializers
 ~~~~~~~~~~~~~~~~~~~~

 At the top of the script, two initialiser header files are included: one
 for the ``ik_solver/IKsolverInitializer.h`` and one for
 ``task_map/EffPositionInitializer.h``.
+These are generated from the ``.in`` files during the compilation/build phase.

-When initialising manually, the appropriate initialisers must be
+When initializing manually, the appropriate initializers must be
 included for both the task map and the solver.
 These are stored in the
 ``exotations`` directory under ``task_maps`` and ``solvers``
 respectively.